 Home Facebook Feed Widget

-North Area Sewer Project construction will begin soon.
-Bend’s sewer collection system is near capacity.
+North Area Sewer Project construction is anticipated to begin construction May 1 at the intersection of Third Street and Butler Market Road.
+Construction and traffic impacts will continue to the end of the year.
+Bend’s sewer collection system (the pipe and conveyance system) is near capacity.
 In some areas, existing sewer pipes routinely approach overflow levels.
 This project will provide needed relief in the north area and improve access to employment land.
-In parts of the city it is difficult to add any major new employer or residential development due to sewer system capacity.
-This project includes: • Force main construction from a lift station in Sawyer Park on O.B.
-Riley Road, south to Third Street and east on Butler Market Road connecting to an existing gravity main line near 4th Street. • Gravity system upgrades between Nels Anderson Road and North Highway 97.
-The project is expected to be completed by the end of 2017.
+This project includes: -Force main construction from a lift station in Sawyer Park on O.B.
+Riley Road, south to Third Street and east on Butler Market Road connecting to an existing gravity main line near Fourth Street. -Gravity system upgrades between Nels Anderson Road and North Highway 97.
 Visit the project website for project updates at www.bendoregon.gov/northsewer.

 For the latest City news, you've come to the right place.

 Looking for a particular news article?
 Try out the search box below.

 Just want to look at news related to a specific department or topic?
 Use the drop-down boxes to narrow your search.